AndressaSilva00/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 👍 Excellent references and final review.

 Undesirable events cause different types of damage to the oil industry, including economic damage, environmental accidents, and human casualties [[1]](#1).
+In this case, the use of sensor-based data monitoring is a common practice, aiming to identify possible anomalies in structures and proactively prevent accidents.
+A relevant example is presented by [[32]](#32), who reports a case that occurred at the Exploration and Production Operations Unit of Petrobras in Espírito Santo (UO-ES).
+In that study, it is estimated that, in 2016, production losses reached 1,514,000 barrels due to anomalies in offshore wells operated by natural lift systems.
+Considering this estimate as an annual average and adopting a price of $50 per barrel, the financial impact of these anomalies on UO-ES amounts to approximately $75.7 million per year.

 Abnormal Event Management (AEM) refers to the systematic detection, diagnosis, and mitigation of unexpected or irregular events within complex industrial systems [[33]](#33).
 In the oil industry, where operational safety, environmental protection, and economic performance are tightly coupled, AEM plays a crucial role in minimizing the impact of undesirable events.
 The integration of Artificial Intelligence (AI) and Machine Learning (ML) based solutions into AEM have shown promise for Early Detection [[2]](#2) of undesirable events in different industries [[3]](#3).
 By analyzing vast streams of operational data, such as pressure, temperature, vibration, and flow rates, algorithms can uncover subtle patterns that precede abnormal conditions, allowing early intervention and preventive maintenance strategies [[34]](#34).
 A requirement that is recognized as essential in this type of approach is the use of high-quality datasets [[4]](#4) [[38]](#38).